Enhanced Generative Model Evaluation with Clipped Density and Coverage: Experiments

+To ensure proper behavior, we evaluated metrics in various scenarios by controlling dataset composition and hence the expected scores.
+Most tests were performed on CIFAR-10~\citep{krizhevsky2009learning}, with $2500$ samples from each of the $10$ classes for the real set and the other $2500$ for the synthetic set.
+We report mean ± std over $10$ splits.
+Results are summarized in \Cref{fig:fidelity_tests_summary,fig:coverage_legend_summary}.

-First, to verify that fidelity metrics do not capture coverage, we performed a simultaneous mode dropping test on CIFAR-10 (\cref{fig:real_fidelity_mode_dropping_sim}, from \cite{naeem2020reliable}).
-In this test, the real set retained 10\% of the data per class, while the synthetic set progressively replaced data from all but one class with data from the remaining class.
-Since the synthetic set always consists of real CIFAR-10 data, fidelity scores should remain stable and close to the ideal score.
-However, \emph{Precision Cover} (yellow) and \emph{symPrecision} (green) appear to capture coverage as they deviate from their maximum value, while \emph{$\alpha$-Precision} (purple) shows high instability (high std).
+\textbf{CIFAR-10 Simultaneous mode dropping:} To verify that fidelity metrics do not capture coverage, we performed a simultaneous mode dropping test on CIFAR-10 (\Cref{fig:real_fidelity_mode_dropping_sim}, from \citet{naeem2020reliable}).
+In this test, the synthetic set progressively replaced samples from all but one class with samples from the remaining class, while the real set remained unchanged.
+To maintain a constant number of samples per set, only $2500$ samples were used in this test, with results reported as mean ± std over $100$ splits.
+Since the synthetic set is always a subset of CIFAR-10, fidelity scores should remain stable and close to their maximum.
+However, \emph{Precision Cover} (yellow) and \emph{symPrecision} (green) appear to capture coverage, as they deviate from their maximum value.

-Second, we evaluated the robustness of the metrics to out-of-distribution samples.
-In the matched real and synthetic out-of-distribution sample proportion test on CIFAR-10 (\cref{fig:real_fidelity_ood_proportion_both,fig:real_coverage_ood_proportion_both}, inspired by figure 5 of \cite{naeem2020reliable}), we progressively replaced both real and synthetic samples with out-of-distribution samples at the same rate.
-Since the synthetic set remains ideal in all cases, scores should remain stable and close to their ideal value.
-However, \emph{$\alpha$-Precision} and \emph{$\beta$-Recall} (purple), \emph{TopP} and \emph{TopR} (brown), and \emph{P-precision} and \emph{P-Recall} (gray) show instability and deviate from the expected value.
+\textbf{CIFAR-10 matched real and synthetic out-of-distribution sample proportion:} To evaluate robustness to out-of-distribution samples, we conducted a test on CIFAR-10 (\Cref{fig:real_fidelity_ood_proportion_both,fig:real_coverage_ood_proportion_both}, inspired by Figure 5 of \citet{naeem2020reliable}), where we progressively replaced both real and synthetic CIFAR-10 samples with out-of-distribution samples (noise images) at the same rate.
+Since the synthetic set is constructed identically to the real set in all cases, scores should remain stable and close to their maximum value.
+However, \emph{$\alpha$-Precision} (purple), \emph{TopP} and \emph{TopR} (brown), and \emph{P-precision} and \emph{P-Recall} (gray) show instability and deviate from the expected value.